Solo Exhibition, Charlottenborg, Denmark, 2012

 The exhibition drew on the work of the Swedish music archaeologist Cajsa Lund, an expert on prehistoric instruments from the Scandinavian region – such as the whistles made from bone and wood that have been found preserved in peat bogs.

-Part of Ruth’s research for the project was conducted in Christiania, and the exhibition also featured posters created in collaboration with children from the free town.
+Part of Ruth’s research for the project was conducted in Christiania, and the exhibition also featured a series of performance events and posters created in collaboration with children from the free town.